Library

 Why do we watch product reviews on YouTube?

-Researchers face this battle every day.
+Researchers face this battle every day, on a much larger scale.

 Qualitative data enhances our understanding of the world around us.

-Explore the different types of qualitative research.
+For more context and clarity, explore the different types of qualitative research.

 A mesmerizing abstract design with dynamic geometric shapes in hues of purple, blue, and peach.